 The Utah Shakespeare Festival presents life-affirming classic and contemporary plays in repertory, with Shakespeare as our cornerstone.
 These plays are enhanced by interactive experiences which entertain, enrich, and educate.

 The Festival was named the recipient of the coveted Tony Award for America’s Outstanding Regional Theatre on May 8, 2000.
-The Tony Award is the most prestigious and sought-after award in live theatre, the equivalent to the Academy Awards in film and is presented by the American Theatre Wing and the League of American Theatres and Producers.
+The Tony Award is the most prestigious and sought-after award in live theatre, the equivalent of the Academy Awards in film, and is presented by the American Theatre Wing and the League of American Theatres and Producers.
 The Festival was nominated for the award by the American Theatre Critics Association.
 The award for the Outstanding Regional Theatre was added to the Tony Awards in 1976 and honors a regional theatre company that has “displayed a continuous level of artistic achievement contributing to the growth of theatre nationally.”

-In 2001 the National Governors Association honored the Utah Shakespeare Festival with the award for Distinguished Service in the Arts for Artistic Production at its Ninety-third Annual Meeting in Providence, Rhode Island.
-Established in 1980, the National Governors Association Award for Distinguished Service to the Arts is given in two categories: artistic production and arts support.
+In 2001 the National Governors Association honored the Utah Shakespeare Festival with the award for Distinguished Service in the Arts for Artistic Production at its ninety-third annual meeting in Providence, Rhode Island.
 The award recognizes outstanding service to the arts, focusing on contributions that improve the quality of life and bring distinction to the state or community.

 The Utah Shakespeare Festival has also been the recipient of numerous other awards.
 Most recently the Festival was honored with the Best of State Award in arts and entertainment.
-The Best of State program “is dedicated to promoting higher visibility and public awareness for outstanding individuals, businesses, and organizations throughout Utah.”
 In addition Festival Founder Fred C. Adams was named Utah’s 2003 Entrepreneur of the Year for Community Enrichment by Ernst & Young, and in 2010 received both the Utah Governor’s Award in the Humanities and the Burbage Award for a lifetime of service to the international Shakespearean theatre community.